 - Sustainable building practices

-- Adequate on-site parking for residents and visitors, and
+- Adequate on-site secure parking equipped with wireless spy cameras for residents and visitors

 - Community consultation as development proceeded.